metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 ![Elastic Beanstalk VPC Entry](images/EBVPCEntry.png)

-Unless you have a custom VPC setup that you know how to configure, it's easiest to just check all the boxes and allow your infrastructure to exist on all subnets.
+Unless you have a custom VPC setup that you know how to configure, it's easiest to just check all the boxes under `Load balancer settings` and `Instance settings` and allow your infrastructure to exist on all subnets.
 Note that the Load Balancer cannot be in more than one subnet per availability zone, and the database requires subnets in at least two availability zones.
 Once you've finished your VPC config click `Save`.

 ![Elastic Beanstalk VPC Settings](images/EBVPCSettings.png)